 If the DUI is charged as a felony, you will face additional penalties including up to three years in prison.
 If the accident resulted in great bodily injury to a victim, you could be sentenced to an additional three years as well.
 If someone died as a result of the accident, you could even be charged with vehicular homicide and face a sentence of up to ten years.

 Drunk Driving Accident Lawyers and Evidence of Fault

 It is important to remember that not all accidents that involve a drunk driver are the fault of the intoxicated driver.
 Unfortunately, police will often make this assumption, which is why it never hurts to use a dashboard camera.
 Do not discuss the accident with the police without your attorney present.

 A legal representative may be able uncover evidence from the accident that will prove that your intoxication did not affect the outcome of the accident, showing you should not be subjected to additional penalties for something that was not your fault.
 Additionally, he may be able to help you enroll in a substance treatment program to show that you are proactively taking steps to ensure this situation never happens again.

-If you have been involved in an accident while driving drunk and someone was injured, it is critical you contact a Vista DUI with accident lawyer as soon as possible.
+If you have been involved in an accident while driving drunk and someone was injured, it is critical you contact a lawyer as soon as possible.
 You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050.

 Creative Commons Image by Chris Yarzab